Close Menu

 The journey toward healthy self-esteem begins with honest intrapersonal communication, or self-talk.
 This means taking a personal inventory of our assets and liabilities.
 Assets are qualities like honesty, loyalty, empathy, and self-sacrifice.
 Liabilities include dishonesty, betrayal, selfishness, or insecurity.
 This process requires humility, discipline, and courage.
 For some, depending on their upbringing or personality, this can be daunting—but it is always worthwhile.
 Through honest self-evaluation, we learn to celebrate what strengthens us and confront what weakens us.

-See also Begin Your Day with Stillness: A Practical Path to Self-Mastery
+See also How To Turn Distractions Into Superpowers: A Practical Path to Self-Mastery

 Healthy self-esteem is not built on external validation, material possessions, or popularity.
 It’s built on accepting ourselves through both nature and nurture, and refusing to let others determine our identity, values, or destiny.
 Those with healthy self-esteem demonstrate humility, empathy, and responsibility.
 They experience peace and satisfaction while meeting life’s challenges.
 Conversely, unhealthy self-esteem often leads people to blame others for their misfortunes, allow resentment to fester, and seek worth in external approval rather than inner truth.